SovereignCloudStack/standards/Standards/scs-0104-v2-standard-images.md

 ### Generic OS images

+Each row of the following table describes an image that MUST or SHOULD exist, depending on the value in the column 'status'.

 | status | os_distro | os_version | os_purpose |
 | --- | --- | --- | --- |
 | required | `ubuntu` | latest LTS, no later than April 30 | `generic` |